 The name "Cadillac" pays homage to the French officer Antoine de la Mothe Cadillac, who founded Detroit in 1701.
 Over two centuries later, Detroit earned the nickname "Motown," a hub of music, coinciding with the production of the first DeVille.
 Mentioned in countless songs, the DeVille served as an inspiration to many, including the legendary Elvis Presley, who purchased approximately a hundred of Cadillac's land yachts during his lifetime.
 His favored choice was a 1972 DeVille station wagon, a custom creation crafted exclusively for "the King."

-DeVille started out as a prestige trim level for Cadillac and the first model to get it was a 1949 Series 62 coupe.
-It came with power windows, leather upholstery, and chrome 'ribs' in the headliner as standard.
-While the name also sounds very luxurious it means a simple “for the town" in French.
-To this day no one knows which town exactly.
+The DeVille began as a prestigious trim level for Cadillac, initially featured in the 1949 Series 62 coupe.
+It came equipped with power windows, leather upholstery, and chrome 'ribs' in the headliner as standard.
+Despite its luxurious connotations, the name "DeVille" translates simply to "for the town" in French, although the specific town it refers to remains a mystery.

 The initial year witnessed modest sales of 2,150 units, but the numbers surged to 10,241 in 1951, surpassing sales of the standard Series 62.
 The DeVille's growing success led to its establishment as a separate series in 1959.